-3. Clean the air filter with a vacuum or soft brush.
-If the dust is too thick, rinse it under running water and dry in a well-ventilated area.
+4. Clean the grill and air filter with a vacuum or soft brush.
+If the dust is too thick, rinse them under running water and dry in a well-ventilated area.

 Note: Drying the air filter in a confined or humid area may cause odors to develop.
-If odors occur, re-clean and dry in a well-ventilated area.
+If odors occur, re-clean and dry it in a well-ventilated area.